FStarLang/PoP-in-FStar/book/pulse/pulse_parallel_increment.rst

 <https://dl.acm.org/doi/10.1145/1926385.1926417>`_.

-The main idea is to observe that ``incr_left`` and ``incr_right`` only deferred by the ghost code that they execute.
+The main idea is to observe that ``incr_left`` and ``incr_right`` only differ by the ghost code that they execute.
 But, Pulse is higher
 order: so, why not parameterize a single function by ``incr`` and let the caller instantiate ``incr`` twice, with different bits of ghost code.
 Also, while we're at it, why not also generalize the